tzachi81/generators/README.md

 browsers also implement async functions in a similar way:
 - they transform the async code to use generators and promises, quite similar to Babel.
-The early use of async/await iES6 was done by using Generator functions that yielded promises.
+The early use of async/await in ES6 was done by using Generator functions that yielded promises.

 **The ES6 way to use async functions was by combining genrator functions with promises:**
 ```js